How To Add A Link Section To WordPress

 (Edit Link Category page)

-Repeat this process and add as many different link categories as your site requires.
+Repeat this process and add as many different link categories as your site needs.

-Once you have finished configuring your link categories, you can start adding your links.
+After you have finished configuring your link categories, you can being adding new links.

-To create a new link, select Links > Add New in the main admin menu …
+To create a new link, go to the main dashboard navigation menu and click on Links > Add New

 (Links Menu – Add New)